System Assurances,

 Abstract

-Every year, billions in crypto are drained from wallets through phishing, approval exploits, and key compromise.
+Every year, billions in crypto are drained from wallets through phishing attacks, stolen keys, and other hacks.
 The protocols designed to cover these losses require a committee to vote on your claim.
 Your payout depends on whether strangers with governance tokens believe you.

 SAFU removes the vote.
-The same transaction inputs always produce the same payout calculation.
-When a verified drain event occurs, a 7-day cooldown starts, then a 45-day payout stream begins.
-No committee.
-No quorum.
-No waiting room.
+The same event always produces the same payout calculation.
+When a drain is verified, a 7-day cooldown starts, then a 45-day payout stream begins.
+No committee, no quorum, no waiting room.

 This document describes how the protocol works, how the economics hold, and where it is heading.